-In order to return to the workplace, staff must complete a Return to Work (RTW) form, which is available online or from the Principal.
+In order to return to the workplace, staff must complete a Return to Work (RTW) form, which is available online or from the principal.
+A copy is attached also at Appendix 2.

 A RTW form should be completed and returned to the school before returning to work.
-Schools should request staff (verbally or in writing) to confirm that the details in the prereturn to work form remain unchanged following subsequent periods of closure such as school holidays.
-The principal will also provide details of the Induction Training for completion by staff and details of any additional health and safety measures in place in the school to facilitate the staff member's return to the school facility.
+Schools should request staff to confirm that the details in the Return to Work Form remain unchanged following subsequent periods of closure such as school holidays.

+The principal will also provide details of the Induction Training for completion by new staff and details of any additional health and safety measures in place in the school to facilitate the staff member's return to the school facility.